thosgood/this-weeks-finds/markdown/101-151/week149.md

 But I'm digressing.
 I really want to focus on K(Z,2), or in other words, infinite-dimensional complex projective space.
 Note that there's an obvious complex line bundle over this space.
-Remember, each point in CP^∞^ is really a 1-dimensional subspace in some Hilbert space H. So we can use these 1-dimensional subspaces as the fibers of a complex line bundle over CP^∞^, called the "canonical bundle".
+Remember, each point in CP^\infty^ is really a 1-dimensional subspace in some Hilbert space H. So we can use these 1-dimensional subspaces as the fibers of a complex line bundle over CP^\infty^, called the "canonical bundle".
 I'll call this line bundle L.

 The complex line bundle L is important because it's "universal": all the rest can be obtained from this one!
 More precisely, suppose we have any topological space X and any map

-f: X → CP^∞^
+f: X\to CP^\infty^

 Then we can form a complex line bundle over X whose fiber over any point x is just the fiber of L over the point f(x).
 This bundle is called the